Occupational Tax Calculator

 What is an occupational tax?

 An occupational tax, also known as a local services tax or privilege tax, is a tax levied by some local governments (cities, counties, or school districts) on individuals who work within their jurisdiction.
 It is typically a flat annual fee or a small percentage of an individual's gross or net earned income, regardless of where they reside.
-These taxes are a source of local revenue, often used to fund public services like schools, infrastructure, and emergency services.
+These taxes fund local public services like schools, infrastructure, and emergency services.

 How does occupational tax differ from state or federal income tax?